Quintus/pathie-cpp/README.md

 Path mypath = Path::from_native(utf16); // also accepts std::wstring

 // Retrieve native (Note C++’ish std::wstring rather than
-// raw wchar_t*)
+// raw wchar_t* on Windows)
 std::wstring native_utf16 = mypath.native();
 ~~~~~~~~~~~~~~~~~~~~

-On UNIX, these methods work with normal strings in the underlying
+On UNIX, these methods work with normal strings (std::string instead
-filesystem encoding.
-In most cases, that will be UTF-8, but some
+of std::wstring) in the underlying filesystem encoding.
+In most cases,
-legacy systems may still use something like ISO-8859-1 in which case
+that will be UTF-8, but some legacy systems may still use something
-that will differ.
-Therefore, only use the `Path` constructor if you
+like ISO-8859-1 in which case that will differ.
-are constructing from a UTF-8 string!

 ### Temporary files and directories